 Sesame seeds are usually sold in two different forms: hulled and unhulled.
 Most sesame seeds sold in grocery stores are hulled - they have had their seed coat removed and are whiter in color and taste sweeter.

-For this recipe, we will be using unhulled sesame seeds as its complex flavor when roasted works better for this traditional African soup recipe.
+For this recipe, we will use unhulled sesame seeds, as their complex flavor when roasted works better for this traditional African soup recipe.
 Unhulled sesame seeds are also richer in calcium and iron.

-Palm oil: A lot of African soups are made with palm oil.
+- Palm oil: Many African soups are made with palm oil.
 It has a rich and buttery texture and gives the soup a distinct, traditional African flavor.

-Broth/stock: You can use water if you don’t have any on hand but will have to adjust the salt and spices.
+- Broth/stock: If you don’t have any stock, you can use water, but you will have to adjust the salt and spices.

 How to make beniseed soup

-Pour the sesame seeds in a colander and rinse under the tap for about a minute.
-Washing it introduces some moisture to the sesame seeds so it does not burn in the oven after only a few minutes of roasting.
+- Pour the sesame seeds into a colander and rinse under the tap for about a minute.
+Washing the seeds introduces moisture to them so they do not burn in the oven after only a few minutes of roasting.

-Spread on a baking sheet and place in the preheated oven for 10 minutes.
-Stir halfway to prevent burning.
-It will be ready when the seeds turn a nice golden brown color.
+- Spread on a baking sheet and bake in the preheated oven for 10 minutes, stirring halfway to prevent burning.
+The mixture will be ready when the seeds turn golden brown.

-While waiting for the sesame seeds to be ready, blend your habanero and bell pepper together.
+- Blend your habanero and bell pepper together while waiting for the sesame seeds to be ready.
 Use very little water if you need it.
 Also, chop the onions and set aside.

-Once the sesame seeds are ready, take it out and blend it.
-I’ve only really gotten consistent results using a personal blender.
+- Once the sesame seeds are ready, take it out and blend it.

-Bring to a boil and let simmer on medium heat for another 5 minutes.
-Add the chopped spinach and let it cook on low heat for a few minutes.
+- Bring to a boil and simmer on medium heat for another 5 minutes.
+Add the chopped spinach and cook on low heat for a few minutes.

 This soup serves 6 and contains 7g net carbs per serving.
 It freezes very well and keeps well in the fridge for about 5 days.